AndreaCeolin/Significant-Testing-of-Altaic/README.md

 3. **Correspondences.py**: This paper reproduces the analysis of Ringe's (1998) hypergeometric and Kessler (2001)'s R^2 algorithms on the wordlist of the article and print the relative tables.

+4. **Wordlists.pdf**: This file contains the Swadesh lists used for the six languages of the paper (English, Italian, Hindi, Turkish, Mongolian and Manchu)